MasonM/wiremock-jsextend/README.md

 * This extension allows arbitrary code execution. **Do not use this unless you fully understand the security implications.**
 * Only response definition transformers, response transformers, and custom request matchers are supported.
 * Due to limitations in Wiremock, transformer extensions are always global.
 Transformer parameters can be used as a workaround.
 * Due to limitations in Wiremock, you cannot name request matcher extensions.
-See the []Request Matching](#request-matching) section below.
+See the [Request Matching](#request-matching) section below.
 * No load testing has been done yet, so I have no idea how well this will work with a large number of requests.

 # Building